-9.2 Duty to Reapply
+8.2 Duty to Reapply

-If you wish to continue an activity regulated by this Permit after the expiration date of this Permit, you must apply for and obtain an authorization as required by the new permit once DEQ issues it.
+If you wish to continue an activity regulated by this permit after the expiration date of this permit, you must apply for and obtain an authorization as required by the new permit once DEQ issues it.

-9.3 Need to Halt or Reduce Activity Not a Defense
+8.3 Need to Halt or Reduce Activity Not a Defense

-It shall not be a defense for a permittee in an enforcement action that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this Permit.
+It shall not be a defense for a permittee in an enforcement action that it would have been necessary to halt or reduce the permitted activity to maintain compliance with the conditions of this permit.

-9.4 Duty to Mitigate
+8.4 Duty to Mitigate

-You must take all reasonable steps to minimize (as defined in the Permit) or prevent any discharge in violation of this Permit that has a reasonable likelihood of adversely affecting human health or the environment.
+You must take all reasonable steps to minimize (as defined in the permit) or prevent any discharge in violation of this permit that has a reasonable likelihood of adversely affecting human health or the environment.

-9.5 Proper Operation and Maintenance
+8.5 Proper Operation and Maintenance

-You must at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by you to achieve compliance with the conditions of this Permit and with the requirements of Stormwater Pollution Prevention Plan (SWP3).
+You must, at all times, properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by you to achieve compliance with the conditions of this permit and with the requirements of your SWP3.
 Proper operation and maintenance also includes adequate laboratory controls and appropriate quality assurance procedures.
-This provision requires the operation of backup or auxiliary facilities or similar systems which are installed by the permittee only when the operation is necessary to achieve compliance with the conditions of this Permit.
+This provision requires the operation of backup or auxiliary facilities or similar systems which are installed by the permittee only when the operation is necessary to achieve compliance with the conditions of this permit.

-9.6 Property Rights
+8.6 Property Rights

-The issuance of this Permit doesn't convey any property rights of any sort, or any exclusive privileges.
+The issuance of this permit does not convey any property rights of any sort or any exclusive privileges.

-9.7 Permit Actions
+8.7 Permit Actions

-This Permit may be modified; revoked and reissued; or terminated for cause.
+This permit may be modified, revoked and reissued, or terminated for cause.
 Your filing of a request for a permit modification, revocation and reissuance, or termination, or your submittal of a notification of planned changes or anticipated noncompliance also does not stay any permit condition.

-9.8 Duty to Provide Information
+8.8 Duty to Provide Information

-You must furnish to DEQ or an authorized representative within a reasonable time, any information which DEQ may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this Permit, or to determine compliance with this Permit.
-You must also furnish to DEQ or an authorized representative, upon request, copies of records required to be kept by this Permit.
+You must furnish to DEQ or an authorized representative within a reasonable time, any information which DEQ may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
+You must also furnish to DEQ or an authorized representative, upon request, copies of records required to be kept by this permit.

-9.9 Inspection and Entry
+8.9 Inspection and Entry